attackontitanzeke/Ola-DataAnalysis-Project/README.md

 # Ola Data Analysis Project 🚗📊

 ## 🧠 Project Objective
-The goal of this project is to analyze Ola's customer ride data to extract insights into user behavior, cancellation reasons, peak booking periods, and top-performing customer segments.
+The aim of this project is to analyze Ola’s 2024 ride booking data to extract valuable insights on booking trends, cancellation behavior, payment preferences, and customer engagement.
+The findings will help Ola improve its operational efficiency and customer experience.
-These insights will help the Ola team improve service quality, reduce cancellations, and tailor strategies for better customer engagement and operational efficiency.

 ---